arishokri/ut_395t_nlp_final_project/README.md

 - **Question type analysis**: How different question types behave
 - **Category samples**: Example questions from each category
-- **Additional visualizations**: Distributions, correlations, breakdowns
+- **Visualizations**: Distributions, correlations, and category breakdowns

 ### Curriculum Learning with Cartography